Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 The Core Concept

-The fundamental techniques are the cornerstone of the art and are essential for any practitioner, regardless of their level of expertise.
+Fundamental techniques are the core of the art and are very important to any level regardless to the practitioner.

 Beginning with the Basics